MFserver/Xmonad-config/README.md

 ### bash.bashrc

 This contains my PS1, or what's known as the fancy terminal prompt I have.
 It's green for users and red for root, displays the current working directory in an intuitive way and the hostname of the machine.
 REALLY useful if you SSH a lot.
 It might require some editing to work on your machine.
-Google "PS1" and it should gt you started.
+Google "PS1" and it should get you started.

 My file is for system-wide configuration, and can be found in `/etc/bash.bashrc`.

+### xmonad.hs

+This is Xmonad's config file.
+Quite advanced, but it's well-commented to get both me and others to understand it even if we don't know Haskell that well.
+Mine is located in `~/.xmonad/xmonad.hs`.